bytecodealliance/regalloc2/doc/FASTALLOC.md

 On the other hand, if the VReg's current allocation is not within constraints, the selection and eviction phases are carried out for non-fixed operands.
-First, a set of PRegs that can be drawn from is created from `available_pregs`.
+First, a set of PRegs that can be drawn from is created from `available_pregs_for_regs` or `available_pregs_for_any`, depending on whether the operand has a register-only constraint or no constraint.
 For early uses and late defs, this draw-from set is the early set or late set, respectively.
 For late uses and early defs, the draw-from set is an intersection of the available early and late sets (because a PReg used for a late